fyupeng/rpc-netty-framework/README.md

 - [ [#2.0.3](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.0.3/pom )]: Provide personalized service version number to support various scenarios, such as test and formal scenarios, allowing better compatibility of services and supporting version maintenance and upgrades.

-- [ [#2.0.4](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.0.4/pom )]: Support SPI mechanism, interface and implementation decoupling.
+- [ [#2.0.4](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.0.4/pom )]: Support `SPI` mechanism, interface and implementation decoupling.

+- [ [#2.1.0](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.0/pom) ]: introduce snowflake algorithm and distributed cache, `2.0.0` version only supports single machine idempotency, fix the distributed scenario failure problem, use `polling load + timeout mechanism`, can efficiently solve the service timeout problem.

-### 10. Development Notes
+### 12. Development Notes

 If you have secondary development ability, you can directly modify the source code, and finally use the command `mvn clean package` in the project directory to package the core package and dependency package to the `rpc-netty-framework\rpc-core\target` directory , this project is an open source project, if you think it will be adopted by the developers of this project, please add the original author `GitHub` link https://github.com/fyupeng after the open source, thank you for your cooperation!